obsidianzh/obsidian-docs/en/Getting started/Download and install Obsidian.md

 ## Install Obsidian on Windows

-1. Open your browser and go to#.
+1. Open your browser and go to [Download Obsidian](https://obsidian.md/download).
 2. Under **Windows**, click **64-bit installer** to download the installation file.
 3. Open the installation file and follow the instructions.
 4. Open Obsidian the same way you would open any other application.